tytydraco/yessleep/out/The_universe_is_vast_for_a_reason_Last_night_I_found_out_why.md

 I’ll call it what it was: a door.
 Not like the kind of door you can grab by the handle and physically open, but rather, an opening to a different place.

-In this case, it was a door to a different universe.
+In this case, it was a door leading out of the universe.

 I stared hesitantly at the doorway, uncertain of what lay beyond it.